windweb/gulp4web/README.md

 # gulp4web

-We use Gulp (Gulp is a task manager and project collector) to optimize web development.
+We will use Gulp (Gulp is a task manager and project compiler) to optimize web development.

 We automate:
 - converting and connecting fonts.